 There was a group administrator change on September 18, 2007.

 This project was created to allow any male Bennett (or variant spelling) to have their Y-DNA tested at a group rate.
-This offers a significant discount over the regular prices - ie. $99. vs $149. for the basic 12 marker test, $149. vs $258. for the 37 marker test and $248. vs $349. for the 67 marker test.
+This offers a significant discount over the regular prices - ie. $59. vs $99. for the basic 12 marker test, $149. vs $189. for the 37 marker test and $248. vs $298. for the 67 marker test.
 It is highly recommended that you order the 37 marker test for $149.
 Note - due to discounts and promotions, these rates may not be accurate.
-So, for current rates, please click on the "Join Request" tab on the top of this page.
+So, for current rates, please refer to the ordering page.